jim3ma/gota/README.md

 Or

-* [TBD] Download from [Release](https://github.com/jim3ma/gota/releases) page according to you os and arch
+* Download from [Release](https://github.com/jim3ma/gota/releases) page according to you os and architecture.

 #### Update Server Configuration

-> PS: the config files already exist in `examples`, you can make a reference.
+> PS: the config files already exist in `examples` folder, you can make a reference.

 * Update and save as config.server.yml